-To apply for Oak Wood Post 16 Centre for 2018, please download the application form and follow the instructions carefully.
-We would advise you to wait until after the open evening to make your application.
+To apply for Oak Wood Post 16 Centre for 2018, please download the application form and follow the instructions carefully - the deadline for applications is Friday 9 February.

 FAQs have been answered below.
 Should you have any further questions, please don't hesitate to call the school.